phenomenalpotato/aws-modernization-with-trendmicro-devsecops/content/70_Automating_the_whole_Process/Pipeline.md

 {{% notice warning %}}
 <p style='text-align: left;'>
-Sometimes this action can happen to fail because the maximum number of requests to Docker Hub has been reached.
+Sometimes this action could fail due to the maximum number of requests to Docker Hub has been reached.
 You can click on the <b>Retry button</b> that appears when an action fails.
 </p>
 {{% /notice %}}